-We’ve put together a list of FAQs to help you understand how the Coronavirus Business Interruption Loan Scheme (CBILS) works and how to apply.
+We’ve put together a list of FAQs to help you understand how the Coronavirus Business Interruption Loan Scheme (CBILS) worked if your business had previously applied for it.
 You can visit our COVID-19 content hub for more information on the financial support available and you can use our platform to find appropriate finance for your circumstances.

-The Coronavirus Business interruption Loan Scheme is part of a set of measures introduced by the government to help SMEs affected by COVID-19 access financial support in the form of loans and other types of finance.
+The Coronavirus Business interruption Loan Scheme was part of a set of measures introduced by the government to help SMEs affected by COVID-19 access financial support in the form of loans and other types of finance.
 The scheme has now ended but our lenders are in the process of becoming accredited for the government’s new Recovery Loan Scheme and you can apply for alternative finance today.

-You can apply if your business has been adversely affected by the coronavirus, is based in the UK and has an annual turnover of up to £45 million.
-Those looking to borrow £30,000 or more will have to confirm that their business wasn't deemed a business in difficulty on 31 December 2019.
-Businesses from all sectors can apply, aside from:
+UK Business owners who were adversely affected by the coronavirus with an annual turnover of up to £45 million.
+Those looking to borrow £30,000 or more had to confirm that their business wasn't deemed a business in difficulty on 31 December 2019.
+Businesses from all sectors were able to apply, aside from: